jsears4585/jekyll-now/_posts/2017-8-17-10-Things-About-CSS-I-Wish-I-Knew-As-A-New-Developer.md

 The above barely scratches the surface on CSS in its entirety.
 I didn't touch on font selection or manipulation, color theory, or best practices of any sort.

 I would suggest, if you're new to styling web applications, to begin by using a CSS framework like Bootstrap, Semantic UI or Materialize to get a bearing on how CSS flows.
-From there, I would suggest maniupulating your chosen framework's CSS with your own styling (likely making use of the !important flag) and taking it where you can from there: you can add your own CSS stylesheets as you become more familiar with popular properties and effects.
+From there, I would suggest manipulating your chosen framework's CSS with your own styling (likely making use of the !important flag) and taking it where you can from there.

+You will learn the most by simply exploring, using your dev tools, and continuing to style.